![]() |

-Well, it's true.
-And, strangely, it seems an unhealthy high self-esteem has many of the symptoms of low self esteem.
+- Yes, an unhealthy high self-esteem has many of the symptoms of low self esteem, it seems

-So I talk about my understanding of this issue too, and also share a video about positive self-esteem.
+- I share my understanding of this subject, as well as a video about positive self-esteem.

-Read on, to find out more... (and, of course, please feel free to share your views on this subject!)
+on, to find out more... (and, of course, please feel free to share your views, too!)

 A couple of questions for you, about self-esteem: